KOyint/WX-POC-Mannequin/README.md

 VM interface:

 1. Upload Top & Bottom clothes
-2. Display uploaded top & bottom clothes as changable pairs (display one top & one bottom each time with free range selection of uploaded Top&Bottom) ->categorized base on seasons? build in sort function to list certain clothes based on name.
+2. Display uploaded top & bottom clothes as changable pairs (display one top & one bottom each time with free range selection of uploaded Top&Bottom) ->categorized base on seasons? build in sort function to list certain clothes based on name－
+  －2.1 re-ajust uploaded img size to fix display box.
 3. Save selected Top&Bottom combination as MDC
 4. Bind one Top with multiple bottoms and saved as Freestyle MDC（FMDC) .
 (True for one bottom binding with multiple top)
 5. Save MDC&FMDC as a season to be distributed out.